 Factor both when conducting your competitive research.

-Local colo providers often make the mistake of hastily partnering with local MSPs.
-This partnership may pose a major conflict of interest, as the two businesses often target the same/similar clients and often do not share the same goals/values (account control, marketing goals, and sales budgets for example).
+Local colocation providers often make the mistake of hastily partnering with local MSPs.
+This partnership may pose a major conflict of interest, as the two businesses often target the same/similar clients and often do not share the same goals/values (account control, marketing goals, and sales budgets, for example).

 Take Stock of Your Content Assets

-The way data center influencers and decision makers purchase colocation has drastically changed over the years.
+The way data center stakeholders and decision-makers purchase colocation has drastically changed over the years.